bghira/SimpleTuner/README.md

 - Train directly from an S3-compatible storage provider, eliminating the requirement for expensive local storage.
 (Tested with Cloudflare R2 and Wasabi S3)
 - For only SDXL and SD 1.x/2.x, full [ControlNet model training](/documentation/CONTROLNET.md) (not ControlLoRA or ControlLite)
 - Training [Mixture of Experts](/documentation/MIXTURE_OF_EXPERTS.md) for lightweight, high-quality diffusion models
+- [Masked loss training](/documentation/DREAMBOOTH.md#masked-loss) for superior convergence and reduced overfitting on any model
+- Strong [prior regularisation](/documentation/DATALOADER.md#is_regularisation_data) training support for LyCORIS models
 - Webhook support for updating eg. Discord channels with your training progress, validations, and errors
 - Integration with the [Hugging Face Hub](https://huggingface.co) for seamless model upload and nice automatically-generated model cards.